Wright State University Band Conducting Staff

 - Specific Information for Each Instrument - Fall 2014 Wind Symphony/Band Placement Auditions (PDF) (ALL STUDENTS must print)

-The Department's premiere wind band, this ensemble performs original compositions and transcriptions for band and wind ensembles.
+The School's premiere wind band, this ensemble performs original compositions and transcriptions for band and wind ensembles.
 Audition required.

 The Wright State University Wind Symphony

 The Wright State University Wind Symphony, under the direction of Dr. David M. Booth, is the university’s most elite symphonic band organization.
 Its student members, typically comprised of approximately fifty music majors, are chosen annually by competitive audition.
 Representing WSU as the university’s premier wind band, the Wind Symphony performs the finest in symphonic wind repertoire, ranging from transcriptions to state-of-the-art original compositions.

 Over the past decade the WSU Wind Symphony has become recognized across Ohio and the Midwest as one the region’s most outstanding collegiate band organizations.
 In 2000, the Wind Symphony conducted its first-ever international performance tour to Matsusaka, Japan, and Seoul, Korea, and recently returned for a second tour to Japan in June 2004.

 In addition to annual tours, the ensemble performs for various conferences and events, including state conferences of the Ohio Music Education Association (OMEA).